The Full accident report can be read here. (Department of Transport)

 It was 700 yards away from the fatal points,

-and directly seeing the signal L31 cleared to green, its driver started straight
+and directly seeing signal L31 cleared to green, its driver started straight

 away.
 On the falling gradient first 1 in 204